 Lunar Orbiter 2’s mission was to photograph 13 primary and 17 secondary landings sites for the Apollo program in the northern region of the Moon’s near side equatorial area.

-After a single mid-course correction on the way to the Moon, on Nov.
-10, 1966, the spacecraft entered a 122 x 1,150 mile (196 × 1,850 kilometer) orbit around the Moon.
-After 33 orbits, Lunar Orbiter 2 was moved to its photographic orbit with a perilune of 31 miles (49.7 kilometers).
+After a course correction on the way to the Moon, on Nov.
+10, 1966, the spacecraft entered a 122 × 1,150-mile (196 × 1,850-kilometer) orbit around the Moon.
+After 33 orbits, Lunar Orbiter 2 was moved to its photographic orbit with a perilune (closest point to the surface) of about 31 miles (49.7 kilometers).

 These photos covered nearly 1.6 million square miles (4 million square kilometers) of the lunar surface.
-The high-gain transmitter failed during this time, but did not significantly affect the coverage afforded by the photos.
+The high-gain transmitter failed during this time but did not significantly affect the coverage afforded by the photos.

 On Nov.
 23, 1966, Lunar Orbiter 2 took perhaps the most memorable photo of any in the series, a spectacular shot looking across the Copernicus crater from an altitude of only 28 miles (45 kilometers) that vividly emphasized the three-dimensional nature of the lunar surface.